Malivuk/sky-bikes/README.md

 ### QA - 1h
 * Test stories on main browsers and devices

+### Total - 14h

 ### Last words
 The project was challenging considering the timeline and my full time job.
-However, I found it interesting and I felt like learning through the technical limitation (i.e., no front end framework).
+However, I found it interesting and I felt like learning through the technical limitations (i.e., no front end framework).